 Visiting the mosque is also a highlight.
 It was mostly rebuilt after the war and is now a very welcoming space with a plush deep-red carpet, lovely stained glass, and displays of the Koran.

 Our last destination in Bosnia & Herzegovina was the gorgeous Kravica Waterfall: a 28 metre long and 120 metre wide waterfall.
 This is a very popular picnic and swimming spot, for locals and visitors alike, especially in the summer months.

-Getting there is straightforward, and the falls are only a 10-15mn walk down from the parking lot.
+Getting there is straightforward, and the falls are only a 10-15-minute walk down from the parking lot.
 At the falls, there were a few bars, and kayaks were also available for hire.

 In April, it was quite warm but the water temperature was still too fresh to swim (at least for us!).
-However, the beauty of the waterfalls and the tranquility of the spot as worth the stop, even in shoulder or off season!
+However, the beauty of the waterfalls and the tranquility of the spot as worth the stop, even in the shoulder or off-season!

 A practical word about travelling in BiH

 Bosnia and Herzegovina is not a part of the European Union, which means it is not included in the Schengen Area.
 Crossing borders is therefore met with passport controls.
-If you are on a road-trip and coming from a neighbouring country, make sure to cross at an open border control!
-(Take the advice from people who used Google Maps on "avoid tolls" and ended up in a country road with a closed gate in front of them and had to retrace their steps to find an alternative route!!)
+If you are on a road trip and coming from a neighbouring country, make sure to cross at an open border control!
+(Take the advice from people who used Google Maps to "avoid tolls" and ended up on a country road with a closed gate in front of them and had to retrace their steps to find an alternative route!!)

-As a result of its tumultuous history, complex governance, and difficult economical situation (BiH is one of the poorest countries in Europe), infrastructure is not always in good shape.
-I mostly refer to the quality of the roads, which was often full of potholes and not very well maintained.
+As a result of its tumultuous history, complex governance, and difficult economic situation (BiH is one of the poorest countries in Europe), infrastructure is not always in good shape.
+I mostly refer to the quality of the roads, which were often full of potholes and not very well maintained.